stakater/nordmart-apps-gitops-config/README.md

 # gitops-config-template

-An opinionated gitops structure!
+An opinionated gitops structure

+- Mono repo
+- Single branch i.e. main and then separate folders per environment
+- ArgoCD for application deployment
+- Helm for templatization

 This gitops structure supports:

-- Multi tenant
-- Multi environment
+- Multiple tenants/teams/products
+- Multiple environments (both static and dynamic)
-- Multi cluster
+- Multiple clusters
-- Multi apps
+- Multiple apps

-In this demo setup

-## Mutli tenant
+## Mutliple tenants

-We have 2 tenants:
+We have 2 product based tenants:

 - gabbar
 - veeru

+Who have exactly same structure

+And then there is one special tenant which is SRE

-## Mutli environment
+## Mutliple environments

-We have 5 environments:
+We have 5 environments for each application:

 - build
 - preview
 - dev
 - stage
 - prod

-## Multi cluster
+## Multiple clusters

 We have 2 clusters:

-- One cluster holds: build, preview and dev
+- Cluster # 1 holds: build, preview and dev
-- Second cluster holds: stage and prod
+- Cluster # 2 holds: stage and prod

-## Multi apps
+## Multiple apps

 We have 3 apps:

 - gabbar has two apps: stakater-nordmart-review, stakater-nordmart-review-ui
 - veeru has one app: stakater-nordmart-inventory